Seoul Subway & Bus Fare Calculator T-money · Verified Apr 2026

 Are subway-to-bus transfers really free?

-Discounted to "pay the difference", not strictly free.
-Requires all of: (1) T-money or Climate Card payment, (2) tap on entry AND exit on every leg, (3) transfer within 30 min (60 min between 21:00-07:00), (4) max 4 transfers per trip.
+Discounted to 'pay the difference', not strictly free.
+Requires: (1) T-money or Climate Card payment (cash forfeits the discount), (2) tap on entry AND exit on every leg, (3) transfer within 30 minutes (60 min between 21:00-07:00), (4) max 4 transfers per trip.
 You pay the higher of the two base fares plus distance surcharge for combined kilometers above 10 km.

 What ages qualify for youth and child discounts?

-AREX Express vs All-Stop — which is cheaper?
+AREX Express vs All-Stop train from the airport — which is cheaper?

 All-Stop is much cheaper (~₩4,750 vs ₩13,000).
-Express saves ~15 minutes, gives a guaranteed seat with luggage room, and no transfers.
-Heavy bags + post-flight fatigue → Express.
+Express buys ~15 minutes saved, a guaranteed seat with luggage room, and no transfers.
+Heavy bags + post-flight fatigue → Express is worth it.
 Backpack + flexible schedule → All-Stop, especially with the integrated transfer discount.
-Online discount tickets drop Express to ~₩11,400 — still 2.4× the All-Stop.
+Online discount tickets sometimes drop Express to ~₩11,400 — still 2.4× the All-Stop.

-Is the Seoul Climate Card worth it for tourists?
+Is the Seoul Climate Card worth it for tourists or short stays?

 What happens to leftover T-money balance when I leave Korea?

-Refund a balance up to ₩20,000 at any T-money sales point (CU, GS25, etc.) for a ₩500 fee.
-Larger balances go to T-money headquarters (Seoul Eulji-ro) or partner banks — bring passport.
-No card-deposit refund (the card is yours).
+You can refund a balance up to ₩20,000 at any T-money sales point (CU, GS25, etc.) for a ₩500 fee.
+Larger balances must be processed at T-money headquarters (Seoul Eulji-ro) or partner banks — bring your passport.
+There is no card-deposit refund (the card itself is yours to keep).
 Many travelers gift the card to friends or save it for a return trip — the chip stays valid for 5 years from last use.